adolgert/anisotropic_hilbert/src/generate_gray.md

 - **Cyclic**: First and last vertices are adjacent
 - **Start at 0**: The path begins at vertex 0
 - **Complete**: All $2^k$ vertices visited exactly once

+For $k = 1$, the Gray code is simply `[0, 1]` - the unique Hamiltonian cycle on a single edge.
+This trivial case is included for completeness, as it's needed when the anisotropic Hilbert curve reduces to a single active axis.
+Note that for $k = 1$, all types (BRGC, Monotone, Balanced, Random) return the same result since there's only one possible Gray code.

 ## How to Build